dual8794/dual8794/README.md

 - 👋 Hi, I’m duaa!
-- 👀 I’m interested in frontend and game design
+- I’m interested in frontend and game design
-- 🌱 I’m currently learning game design

 <!---